Really-Simple-Plugins/wp-consent-level-api/readme.txt

 There are two indicators that together tell if consent is given for a certain consent category, e.g. "marketing": the consent_type, which can be opt-in, opt-out, our other possible consent_types, and the user's choice, not set, allow or deny.

-The consent_type is function that wraps a filter, "wp_get_consent_type".
+The consent_type is a function that wraps a filter, "wp_get_consent_type".
 If there's no consent management plugin to set it, it will return false.

 This will cause all consent categories to return true, allowing cookies to be set on all categories.

-If opt-in is set, a category will only return true if the value is "allow", if the consent_type is opt-out, it will return true if not set or allow.
+If opt-in is set using this filter, a category will only return true if the value is "allow", if the consent_type is opt-out, it will return true if not set or allow.

+Clientside, a consent management plugin can dynamically manipulate the consent type, and set the several cookie categories.

+A plugin can use a hook to listen for changes, or check the value of a given category.

+Categories, and most other stuff can be extended with a filter.

 Any code suggestions?
 We're on [GitHub](https://github.com/rlankhorst/wp-consent-level-api) as well!